 DNA in living creatures shows strong evidence of a Creator.
-It carries information that cannot have occurred by natural forces but came from an intelligent being.
+It carries information that cannot have occurred by natural forces but came by intelligent design.

 Many people around the world do not believe that God exists, classifying themselves as atheists.
 Others believe that God exists, but they haven’t proven His existence.
 Still others, the agnostics, aren’t sure whether He exists or not.

 “They are without excuse”

 God has something to say about those who do not believe He exists: “For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead, so that they are without excuse” (Romans 1:20).

 This scripture applies to all humans who have ever lived.
 From the beginning, people could see the things that were made by God and the incredible complexity and orderliness of the creation.
 But for thousands of years, mankind wasn’t aware of a magnificent part of creation that lies hidden within the cells of every living creature: DNA.

 Friedrich Miescher discovered DNA in the late 1860s.
 But many of its secrets were not unveiled till the 1950s.

 In 1953 James Watson and Francis Crick became the first scientists to formulate an accurate description of the DNA molecule’s complex, double-helical structure.